 The line in the sand is different for everyone.

-Therefore, it’s so important to get clear on your own requirements (your deal breakers; what you require in a relationship in order for the relationship to work for you).
+Therefore, it’s so important to get clear on your own relationship requirements (your deal breakers; what you require in a relationship in order for the relationship to work for you).

 What If He IS Making Progress toward Your Shared Dreams but Too Slowly